fglmtt/admin/lectures/10-the-filesystem.md

 Henceforth, the term file tree will refer to the overall layout.
 The term filesystem will be reserved to the "branches" attached to the tree

 A filesystem can be anything that obeys to the proper API, from a disk partition to a network file server or a kernel component.
-Most kernels also provides a "loop" filesystem that let you mount individual files as if they were distinct devices
+Most kernels also provide a "loop" filesystem that let you mount individual files as if they were distinct devices

 ### 3.1.
 Mounting

 In most situations, filesystems are attached to the tree with the `mount` command. `mount` maps a directory within the existing file tree, called the mount point, to the root of the newly attached filesystem

 The previous contents of the mount point become temporarily inaccessible as long as another filesystem is mounted there.
-However, mount points are usually empty directory
+However, mount points are usually empty directories

 ```shell
 $ mount /dev/sda4 /mnt